Maltese Cross is an introduced erect perennial growing 20 to 40 inches high on stout leafy stems that have stiff hair.

 Below: Two dense clusters of flowers growing on separate stems.
 Note the hair on the cluster.

 Notes: Eloise Butler's records show that she planted seeds of this species on Sept.
-30, 1915 by the Garden entrance and near Old Monarch - the aged white oak.
-Martha Crone reported planting it in 1938 and planting seeds and 40 plants in 1948.
+30, 1915 by the Garden entrance and near Old Monarch - the aged white oak, and put in plants in 1916.
+Martha Crone reported it blooming in 1938 and planting seeds in 1947 and 40 plants in 1948, more seeds in 1953.
 It was growing in the Upland into the early 2000's, then died out and has not been replanted as it is not a native Minnesota plant.
 It is not native to North America but has become naturalized across the northern tier of states from Idaho/Montana to the east coast and the lower Canadian Provinces of the same latitudes.
 It has been reported as naturalized in Minnesota only in St. Louis and Chisago Counties, but the U of M Herbarium notes the plant probably died out and the MN DNR no longer lists the species.
 Both organizations prefer the Silene genus to the Lychnis genus.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.